Why didn't you invest in Eastern Poland?: Advertising campaign

 To further increase awareness and the attractiveness of investing in Eastern Poland in the key markets of the European Union, United Kingdom, United States, Russia, Japan, Canada, China, South Korea, India, Taiwan and the Gulf states, a media campaign was planned by PAIiIZ which would primarily be aimed towards international business leaders, opinion makers and consultancies.

 To aid the planned campaign, a competition was organised which saw a submission by Demo Effective Launching (Maciej Turkawski -project manager), being announced the winner, with a total implementation cost of 298,000 złoty.
-The campaign submission by Demo was the cheapest, whilst the most expensive proposal had a costing of 2.32 million złoty.
+The campaign submission by Demo was the cheapest, while the most expensive proposal had a costing of 2.32 million złoty.
 The agency decided to use a formula centred on minimal content and emotions against the more traditional imagery of landscapes or famous individuals.

 The campaign, which was announced in September 2012, was structured around potential investors being presented with a simple question, posed by the viewer's hypothetical son, but also father-in-law or psychotherapist in different versions.
 In the example of the advertisement featuring the serious-looking son, the campaign is presented as: What will you say when your child asks: Why didn't you invest in Eastern Poland?
 The six-month-long campaign began in Poland on 10 September 2012, and outside Poland on 17 September 2012, and consisted of several video commercials which aired on networks such as TVN24 and CNN, and print advertisements which appeared in publications such as The Economist, in addition to locations such as airports around Europe.

 Nina Kowalewska-Motlik, the President of New Communications, said the advertisements were smart, light, playful, innovative and different from traditional advertisements so far used in the international media to attract investment.
 Furthermore, she stated, "I believe that people who see the spot, they will want to learn more about Eastern Poland."
 Katarzyna Tyska of TESTA Communications said that people are beginning to show interest in Eastern Poland, are visiting the campaign's website, and are seeing a real, positive image of Eastern Poland.